Fixing perovskite solar cell instability for global use

 Dr Xueping Liu, the first author at the Advanced Technology Institute, University of Surrey, said:

-"Perovskite solar cells are not yet as reliable as traditional solar cells, even though they are more efficient at converting sunlight into electricity.
-To make these cells more reliable, it is important to understand why they are unstable and to find ways to control how they are made to prevent them from breaking down over time.
-This research aims to do just that by better understanding the cells' stability and how to improve their design.
-By doing this, perovskite solar cells could be used on a larger scale, helping to provide more clean energy for everyone."
+Despite being more efficient in converting sunlight into electricity, perovskite solar cells are still not as dependable as conventional solar cells.
+It is vital to comprehend the reasons behind their instability and discover ways to regulate their production to avoid degradation over time, to enhance their reliability.
+This research strives to achieve this goal by gaining a better understanding of the cells' stability and improving their design.
+With these improvements, perovskite solar cells could potentially be utilized on a larger scale, contributing to the availability of more sustainable energy for everyone.

 Dr Wei Zhang, the main corresponding author and project lead from the University of Surrey, said: